jimk3038/grblConsole/README.md

 Edit the Python code to change 'GRBLHAL_WS_URL = "ws://grblHAL.local:81"' to match the IP number or network name to your networked grblHAL board.
 Note, the ':81' refers to port number used by grblHAL which seems to be 81 for web sockets.

 By the way, you can also change the color coding to match your preferences.
-See the python comments near the top of the code instructions.<br><br>
+See the python comments near the top of the code for instructions.<br><br>

 ![grblConsole screenshot](images/console.png)